Nicki-Smith-814813/cpp-final-project/README.md

 🚀 How to Build and Run
 #Requirements

 C++17-compatible compiler (e.g., g++ 9.3.0 or later)

 Make

 Build Commands

-bash
+make release      # Build optimized release version

-Copy
+make debug        # Build with debug symbols for debugging

-Edit
+make run          # Build and immediately run the game

-make release      # Build optimized release version make debug        # Build with debug symbols for debugging make run          # Build and immediately run the game make clean        # Remove build artifacts
+make clean        # Remove build artifacts

-#Controls
+Controls:

 Enter numbers to choose dialogue options.

 Follow on-screen prompts during puzzles and mini-games.

-Success in certain challenges depends on your faith, courage, and trust stats!
+Success in certain challenges depends on your faith and trust stats!

 📜 Credits and Acknowledgments
 Story inspired by Hadestown — a musical by Anaïs Mitchell.